 Not meeting the love of her life, making progress in her career, or simply not feeling the urge: these are all reasons a woman may find herself looking to start a family later in life.
 As inspiring as a woman’s personal journey may be, biology sometimes comes with a harsh reality check concerning fertility.
+It’s recommended to get checked by a company such as Fertility Plus before moving onto the next steps.
 After age 35, it gets harder — and, in some cases, downright impossible — to become pregnant and carry a baby to term without fertility treatment.
 However, older women shouldn’t despair – one of the most promising fertility options for women struggling with infertility is donor egg IVF.

 When Is Egg Donation the Best Option?